-- Three types of ‘political party’ play a role in EU politics: domestic political parties, political groups in the EP, and European political parties.
-Among these three types, domestic political parties play the central role because they create and manage the two others.
+- Three types of ‘political party’ play a role in EU politics: domestic political parties, political groups in the EP and European political parties.
+Among these three types, domestic political parties play the central role because they create and manage the other two.

 - In addition, MEPs from different domestic parties have an incentive to work together in order to have more influence on EP decision-making.